-Canadian Credit Cards for Bad Credit
+Credit Cards for Bad Credit Canada

 |Credit Card||Advantage||Credit Type||Features||Fees|

-|Home Trust Secured Visa||No annual fee option, instant approval||Secured||14.99% interest with annual fee, 19.99% and no fee, $500-$10,000 credit limit||Optional $59 fee or $0|
+|Home Trust Secured Visa||No annual fee option, instant approval||Secured||14.99% interest with an annual fee, 19.99% and no fee, $500-$10,000 credit limit||Optional $59 fee or $0|

-|Scotiabank Momentum No-Fee Visa||No annual fee, no credit check, cashback deals||Secured||7.99% interest for the first 6 months, 19.99% after for purchases, 22.99% interest for cash advances1% cashback on qualifying purchases||$0|
+|Scotiabank Momentum No-Fee Visa||No annual fee, no credit check, cashback deals||Secured||7.99% interest for the first six months, 19.99% after for purchases, 22.99% interest for cash advances1% cashback on qualifying purchases||$0|

-|Refresh Financial Secured Visa||No credit check, high credit limit||Secured||17.99% interest rate, $200 – $10,000 credit limit||$12.95 annually plus $3 monthly maintenance fee|
+|Refresh Financial Secured Visa||No credit check, high credit limit||Secured||17.99% interest rate, $200 – $10,000 credit limit||$12.95 annually plus a $3 monthly maintenance fee|

 |Guaranteed Secured MasterCard by CapitalOne||Guaranteed approval||Secured||19.8% interest rate, $300-$2,500 credit limit||$59 annual fee,|